-Your recovery will involve the removal of the various drips and tubes that were put in during your surgery.
-You will now start to feel freer and be able to walk around, without fear of pulling something out.
-It is from this time onwards your recovery really makes a turning point and the team looking after you will work with you and your family/friends to prepare you for leaving the hospital.
+The first few days of your recovery involve the removal of the various drips and tubes that were put in during your surgery.
+You will now start to feel more free and able to walk around, without fear of pulling something out.
+It is from this time onwards your recovery really makes a turning point and the team looking after you will work with you, your family and friends to prepare you for leaving the hospital.